przemyslawbak/OHLC_Candlestick_Patterns/README.md

 [Examples using of methods with Candlestick Patterns](docs/Patterns_examples.md)

-If my repo helped you...
+If this repo helped you...

 [![Buy me a coffee](https://img.shields.io/badge/buy_me_a_coffee-FFDD00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://ko-fi.com/bakunet)